-JOG was founded in March 2014 from humble beginnings.
-The company was launched with the belief that a cyclical recovery was, in time, inevitable.
+JOG was founded in March 2014 with realistic ambitions.
+The Company was launched with the belief that a cyclical recovery was, in time, inevitable.
 JOG quickly identified opportunity in the UK North Sea, which was enduring a sustained crisis following years of under investment, declining production and unsustainable high costs, against a backdrop of falling oil prices.

 JOG was one of the few companies to see this as an opportunity and in August 2015 we became a public company, quoted on AIM through the acquisition of Trap Oil Ltd. – evidence of astute deal-making.
 The combined entity was recapitalised, the balance sheet was cleaned up and following a share consolidation the company was relaunched as Jersey Oil and Gas plc.
 From this moment forward, JOG has had a clearly defined strategy to deliver shareholder value through extracting value from its existing exploration-focused asset portfolio and through pursuing an acquisition strategy primarily focused on production assets.